stefanlclarke/Python/README.md

 # Python
-Most things intended to run on Jupyter notebook
+Most things intended to run on Jupyter notebook.

-Enjoy
+Enjoy!